vahidfrr/AccNet24/README.md

 # AccNet24

 The Matlab code for traning, validating, and testing the AccNet-24 is in [AccNet24.m](AccNet24.m).
 This file receives the signal images created with  Gramian Angular Field (GAF).
 Crearing Gramian Angular Field (GAF) images was done with pyts (A Python Package for Time Series Classification).
-The Jypiter notebook [Create_GAF_images.ipynb](Create_GAF_images.ipynb)contains the code for creating GAF images.
+The Jypiter notebook [Create_GAF_images.ipynb] (Create_GAF_images.ipynb)contains the code for creating GAF images.

 ## Read the data
 - Update address for rootFolder containing training, validation, and test data (GAF images).  i.e., there is a seperate code for converting signal to GAF images.